jhamlet/sake-node/README.md

 #### File Tasks

 File tasks are created with the (appropriately named) `file` method.
-File tasks, however, are only triggered to run their actions if the file path for the task name doesn't exits, or its modification time is earlier than any of its prerequisites.
+File tasks, however, are only triggered if the file doesn't exist, or the modification time of any of its prerequisites is newer than itself.

+    file("path/to/some/file", function (t) {
+        cp("other/path", t.name);
+    });

+The above task would only be triggered if `path/to/some/file` did not exist.

+The following:

+    file("combined/file/path", ["pathA", "pathB", "pathC"], function (t) {
+        write(t.name, cat(t.prerequisites), "utf8");
+    });

+would be triggered if `path/to/some/file` did not exist, or its modification time was earlier than any of its prerequisites.

 #### Directory Tasks

 Directory tasks, created with the `directory` method are tasks that will only be called if they do not exist.
-The named directory (and any directories along the way) will be created on invoking the task.
+The named directory (and any directories along the way) will be created when the task is triggered.
 Directory tasks can have prerequisites and actions also.

 #### File Create Tasks

 A file create task is a file task that when used as a dependency will be needed if, and only if, the file has not been created.
 Once created, it is not re-triggered if any of its dependencies are newer, nor does it trigger any rebuilds of tasks that depend on it whenever it is updated.

 ### Asynchronous Tasks